anishj0shi/teched2019-ComCloud-CAA383/install-open-connector/README.md

 ## Provision Open Connectors in SAP Cloud Platform Extension Factory - Kyma runtime

 ### Pre-requisites

 - Running Kyma runtime (1.4.1+)
 - You should have provisioned SAP Cloud Platform Open Connectors, as described [here](../open&#32;connector/README.md)

 > Tip: Keep Organisation Secret and User Secret obtained via Open Connectors handy.

-As a part of our commercial offering, we deliver a `preview` package to bring out the capabilities of SAP Cloud Platform Open Connectors to kyma runtime.
-To provision this connector execute the following steps:
+### Install Preview Bundle

+First we need to install the preview bundle for open connector.
+Navigate to the Kyma start page by clicking on the Kyma logo on top of the console.

+TODO: Image

+Now navigate to *Cluster Addons* and expand *addons-repos-url*.
+We need to reference the staging bundle repository by removing the existing URL and adding a new one: `https://storage.googleapis.com/faros-stage-base-xf-bundles/index.yaml`

+TODO: Image

+### Setup Open Connector Connection

-Log in to Kyma console and then navigate inside any *namespace*.
+Now we can start to setup the connection to SAP Cloud Platform Open Connectors.
+In the *Namespaces* section navigate inside any *namespace*.

 ![Kyma OC1](assets/Kyma&#32;OC&#32;1.png)